 The third tab includes works written about regiments, divisions, and broader service histories.
 These are often overlooked sources of information that can be of tremendous help once you find in what part of the military your family member served.
 It may give you additonal sources of information when you come up against a brick wall in your search.

 The fourth tab is for veterans who are thinking of writing about their war experiences.
 It is a difficult endeavor to undertake and some of the material here may help.
 I would also recommend "Do Bar Fights Count?" to family members who cannot understand why a member of their family does not talk about and does not want to write about their experiences during the war.
 It underlines exactly the same point as many of the books listed above.
 War is traumatic.
 It forever changes a person who has been in battle.
 To write about it is to relive it in the now, not the then.
 I had a cousin who was a young medic on Omaha Beach.
 He told me that you grow up quickly when you have your best friend die in your arms.
-These men deserve nothing less than our gratitude, our understanding, and a respect of their wishes.
+These men deserve nothing less than our gratitude, our understanding, and a respect for their wishes.

 Researching Military Records